 Section 2 - The board shall ensure that the proposal meets all the classification and membership requirements of the standard Rotary club constitution.

 Section 3 - The board shall approve or disapprove the proposal within 30 days of its submission and shall notify the proposer, through the club secretary, of its decision.
+Submission of the nominee and a vote to approve the membership application of the prospective member may be at a regular Board meeting or by electronic communication (e-mail) or other recorded communication.

 Section 4 - If the decision of the board is favorable, the prospective member shall be informed of the purposes of Rotary and of the privileges and responsibilities of membership, following which the prospective member shall be requested to sign the membership proposal form and to permit his or her name and proposed classification to be published to the club.